Giving Back at the Oregon Food Bank (April 2013)

 “Last year, Oregon Food Bank distributed 43.5-million pounds of food to hunger-relief agencies.”

 All the above statistics were found on the Oregon Food Bank website.
-Click here for a PDF version of the 2012 stats, and to find additional information.
+Click here for a PDF version of the 2025 Impact Report, and to find additional information.

 The OFB has plenty of opportunities to volunteer for groups and individuals.
 There are shift dates and times planned in advance for school groups – you simply sign up for the shift you want to volunteer for.

-One thought on “Giving Back at the Oregon Food Bank
+One response to “Giving Back at the Oregon Food Bank (April 2013)”

 Please Leave a Reply!